typetron/typetron.org/tutorials/twitter-clone/mentions.md

     "content": "How are you doing @joe"
 }
 ```

+Now, a user named _joe_ should get a 'mention' notification.

 <div class="tutorial-next-page">
     In the next part we will start creating the frontend part of the app